 To get details on market share, speak to our analyst

 Based on disease indication, the U.S. biosimilars market segments include cancer, autoimmune diseases, and others.
 The autoimmune diseases segment accounted for a share of 72.7% in 2018 and is estimated to dominate the U.S. market throughout the forecast period.
 Increased prevalence of the autoimmune diseases, limited drug options, and higher adoption of biosimilars are the factors attributed to the growth of autoimmune diseases segment during the forecast period, and ultimately boosting in this market.
 According to the Centers of Disease Control and Prevention, by 2040, 26% of U.S. adults which accounts for 78 million people are estimated to have doctor-diagnosed arthritis, further augmenting the demand of biosimilars for treating arthritis in the U.S. On the other hand, cancer segment is anticipated to register a remarkable biosimilars market growth in the U.S. during the projected period owing to the high cost of treatment, significant R&D investments, increasing prevalence and adoption of sedentary lifestyles.
 Based on drug class, the U.S. market segment include filgrastim & pegfilgrastim, monoclonal antibodies, and others.
-The monoclonal antibodies segment accounted for maximum market share in 2018, mainly due to the increased use of monoclonal antibodies in the treatment of cancer, increased research and clinical study, and large scale production.
+The monoclonal antibodies segment accounted for maximum U.S. biosimilars market share in 2018, mainly due to the increased use of monoclonal antibodies in the treatment of cancer, increased research and clinical study, and large scale production.
 In terms of distribution channel, the U.S. market segments include hospital pharmacy, retail pharmacy, and online pharmacy.

 "Novartis AG, Pfizer Inc., Amgen Inc. to Account for More Than Half of the Market Share in Terms of Revenue"

 Novartis AG is estimated to remain in a leading position in the U.S. biosimilars market owing to the increased sale of Zarxio and Erelzi.
 The share of Pfizer Inc. in the U.S. market is expected to increase owing to the recent FDA approval for TRAZIMERA and NIVESTYM, and robust pipeline products.
-Other players operating in the U.S. biosimilars market are Merck & Co., Coherus BioSciences, Inc., AbbVie Inc., F. Hoffmann-La Roche Ltd., Eli Lilly and Company, Teva Pharmaceutical Industries Ltd., Celltrion Inc., and others.
+Other players operating in the market are Merck & Co., Coherus BioSciences, Inc., AbbVie Inc., F. Hoffmann-La Roche Ltd., Eli Lilly and Company, Teva Pharmaceutical Industries Ltd., Celltrion Inc., and others.

-Biosimilars refers to the medical biologic product that is similar to another medical biologic product called as the reference product.
+Biosimilars refers to the medical biologic product that is similar to another medical biologics product called as the reference product.
 Biosimilars possesses equal similarity with the reference product in terms of purity, safety, efficacy, and potency.
 But it may differ in clinically inactive components used.
 Though biosimilars are identical to the reference product; approval of biosimilars requires positive clinical study to prove its safety and efficacy in the treatment of concerned disease or condition.
 Biosimilars offer a cost-effective alternative to highly-priced branded drugs, which has become the primary reason for increased demand for biosimilars in the pharmaceutical and healthcare sector.
 The higher adoption of biosimilars for the treatment of diseases and reduced healthcare cost have also triggered drugs manufacturers to conduct research and launch new biosimilars in the market.
 Increased FDA approvals for biosimilars, increased research, patent expiry, and potential pipeline candidates are expected to positively impact the demand for biosimilars in the U.S.